Balanced Diet: What Is It?

 4. Eat Plenty of Fiber

 Include fibre-rich foods, such as whole grains, fruit, and vegetables, in your meals during the day.
 Fibre speeds the passage of waste through your digestive tract, preventing constipation and is also prebiotic, helping to feed good gut bacteria.
-A healthy digestive system effectively rids your body of toxins, helping protect your skin from break-outs and promote a more radiant complexion.
+A healthy digestive system effectively rids your body of toxins, helping protect your skin from break-outs and promoting a more radiant complexion.

 5. Eat Good Carbs